-Bottom line: Putting a stop to credential theft and phishing-introduced malware requires continuous threat detection and response and other capabilities provided by a security operations center (SOC).
-And while not all organizations have the resources needed to build a SOC from the ground up, there is a cost-effective and compelling alternative: SOC-as-a-service.
-With highly trained security engineers who monitor network traffic 24/7 and respond to threats in real time, credential compromise is a thing of the past.
+Bottom line: Putting a stop to credential theft and phishing-introduced malware requires continuous threat detection and response and other capabilities provided by a security operations center.
+And while not all organizations have the resources needed to perform effective security operations, there is a cost-effective and compelling alternative: managed security operations solutions.
+With highly trained security engineers who monitor network traffic 24x7 and respond to threats in real time, credential compromise is a thing of the past.

-Learn more about how SOC-as-a-service improves your organization’s ability to preempt the top cyberattack vectors here.
+Learn more about how security operations solutions improves your organization’s ability to preempt the top cyberattack vectors here.

 1 Verizon’s 2018 Data Breach Investigations Report